hiway/python-zentropi/README.rst

 Example
 =======

-Let us make an agent that will reply to a "hello" message with "Hello, world!"
+Let us pretend we are leading a group

 ::

+    #!/usr/bin/env python
     # coding=utf-8
-    from zentropi.shell import ZentropiShell

     from zentropi import (
         Agent,
         on_message,